pano-takanan-history/oliveiraprotopanoan/README.md

 If you use these data please cite
 - the original source
-  > Oliveira, Sanderson Castro Soares de (2014).
+  > Oliveira, Sanderson Castro Soares de.
+2014.
 Contribuições para a reconstrução do Protopáno.
-Universidade de Brasília, Brasília, 2014.
+Universidade de Brasília, Brasília.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 - the article in which we describe the digitization and creation of alignments:
-  > Frederic Blum and Carlos Barrientos, “A New Dataset with Phonological Reconstructions in CLDF,” in Computer-Assisted Language Comparison in Practice, 21/06/2023, https://calc.hypotheses.org/6142.
+  > Blum, Frederic and Barrientos, Carlos.
+2023.
+“A New Dataset with Phonological Reconstructions in CLDF,” in Computer-Assisted Language Comparison in Practice, 21/06/2023, https://calc.hypotheses.org/6142.

 ## Description